okami101/vuetify-admin/docs/guide/api-platform.md

 ## Prepare admin UI

 First install a new Vue CLI project, as same way as previous tutorial.
-On Vtec wizard :
+Then on wizard :

 * Select `Hydra` as **data provider** and `JWT` for stateless **authentication**.
 * Sets appropriate **API endpoint** to `http://localhost:8080`.